 The castle was built on an elongated and very narrow, rocky ridge, which did not leave much space for buildings and complicated the access road.
 On the eastern side, the ridge was cut by a wide ditch carved in the rock, from 5.5 to 13 meters deep, in front of which the castle’s economic ward was probably located.
-The core of the castle was built on an oval plan with a length of about 40 meters and a width of 7-8 meters.
-In the western part there was a main, four-sided residential building with dimensions of 9×6 meters, and on the east side a round tower with a diameter of 5 meters and wall thickness of about 1.5 meters.
+The core of the castle was built on an oval plan with a length of about 40 and a width of 7-8 meters.
+In the western part there was a main, quadrangular residential building measuring 9×7 meters, and on the eastern side a round tower with a diameter of 5 meters and a wall thickness of about 1.5 meters.
 Both parts were connected by a massive defensive wall 2.2 meters thick, running along the edge of the slopes of the hill, separating a small, narrow courtyard.
 The castle courtyard was inclined towards the south, with the difference in height between the northern and southern edges exceeding 1.5 meters.
 From the outside, the wall had a diagonal plinth, turning into a more or less vertical face.
-The entrance to the castle was possible only from the south on a slight bulge, from where a narrow path between the wall and the escarpment reached the ditch, over which a timber bridge was moved.
+The entrance to the castle was possible from the south on a slight bulge, from where a narrow path between the wall and the escarpment reached the ditch, over which a timber bridge was placed.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.